Motorcycle riding down a city street

 Keeping yourself and your loved ones safe is something we all strive for.
 Integrating these motorcycle safety tips into your daily riding can help reduce the risk of any dangerous crashes or accidents.

 Another safety tip would be trying out Life360’s wide range of safety features.
-Our Crash Detection, Emergency Dispatch and Roadside Assistance can help keep you safe and family members informed if you have a crash or other problem on the road.
+Our Crash Detection, Emergency Dispatch and Roadside Assistance can help keep you safe and family members informed if you have a crash or other problem on the road (benefits depending on your plan tier).
 You never have to ride alone when you have us in your pocket!